stemax/figlet_ex/README.md

-# Bun and figlet server / Typescript resalisation / Bun tests included
+# Bun server + figlet / Typescript resalisation / Bun tests included

 This project demonstrates how to use the `figlet` library with Bun to generate ASCII art text.
 It includes a simple server that generates ASCII art using all available fonts.